wouterdebie/locast2tuner/README.md

 ---
 ## Running in Docker

-We are working on an official Docker image for this project that will use a package or precompiled binary of locast2tuner for efficiency.
-In the meantime, we have included a `Dockerfile` to use if you would like to run locast2tuner in a Docker container.
+We are working on an official Docker image for this project that will use precompiled binary of `locast2tuner` for efficiency.
+We have included a `Dockerfile` to use if you would like to run `locast2tuner` in a Docker container in the meantime.

 You can build your own container image using the instructions below -  Some familiarity with Docker is required for these steps.

-1) From the project directory, build the container image with: `docker build -t locast2tuner .`
+1) In the directory where `Dockerfile` is located, run: `docker build -t locast2tuner .`

-> Note: Depending on your system resources, this may take 15 to 20 minutes to complete.
+> This will download the base Ubuntu Docker image and install the locast2tuner package inside of it.

-2) Copy the included `config/config.ini.sample` file to `config/config.ini` (or to the directory of your choice) and edit the Locast username and password.
+2) Create or copy the `config/config.ini.sample` file to `config/config.ini` (or to the directory of your choice) and edit the Locast username and password.

 >Your Locast username and password are the minimum configuration required.
-If you would like to adjust other options, feel free to include them in `config.ini` file using the same format.
+If you would like to adjust other options, feel free to add them to the `config.ini` file using the same format.  _Do not change the bind address._

 3) Run your container using either docker-compose (working `docker-compose.yaml` included) or with `docker run -p 6077:6077 -v ./config/:/app/config -d locast2tuner`

-> If you placed `config.ini` in a custom directory in Step #2, then you will have to adjust the Docker volume mapping on the CLI or in `docker-compose.yaml`.
+> If you have placed `config.ini` in a custom directory in Step #2, then you will have to adjust the Docker volume mapping on the CLI or in `docker-compose.yaml`.